googleapis/api-linter/docs/rules/0136/response-message-name.md

 ## Details

-This rule looks at any method that is not a standard method, and complains if the name of the corresponding input message does not match the name of the RPC with the suffix `Response` appended, or the resource itself.
-It will use the `(google.api.resource_reference)` on the first field of the request message to determine the resource name that should be used.
+This rule looks at any method that is not a standard method, and complains if the name of the corresponding output message does not match the name of the RPC with the suffix `Response` appended, or the resource being operated on.

+**Note:** To identify the resource being operated on, the rule inspects the name path parameter, which maps to the `name` field on the input type checking that the resource message derived from `(google.api.resource_reference).type` matches the response resource.

 ## Examples